v-hearya/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationEndpoint.md

 # Set up a Trusted Application Endpoint

-Tenant Admin Provisioning includes setting up the trusted endpoints and tenant admin consent.
+Tenant Admin Provisioning includes both setting up the **trusted endpoints** and **tenant admin consent**.
+This article will   help you set up  the **Trusted Application Endpoints**.
 Please refer [Tenant Admin Consent](./TenantAdminConsent.md) for a tenant to consent to the application.

 You can easily register **Trusted Application Endpoints** by using the PowerShell cmdlets.
 General information about PowerShell cmdlets usage can be found in [Using Windows PowerShell to manage Skype for Business Online](https://technet.microsoft.com/en-us/library/dn362831.aspx).

-You will need to complete the following steps to run the admin PowerShell:
+## Prerequisite

 1. [Download and install the Skype for Business Online Connector module](http://go.microsoft.com/fwlink/?LinkId=294688)

+2. Please make sure that the execution policy of PowerShell is not set to **Restricted**.
+Open Windows PowerShell and run **Get-ExecutionPolicy** cmdlet to get the current execution policy.
+Please read [Execution Policies](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_execution_policies) page to set appropriate PowerShell policies.

+## Managing Trusted Application Endpoint With PowerShell

-2. Open Windows PowerShell as Administrator and run the following:
+1. Open Windows PowerShell as an administrator and run the following:

 ```PowerShell
 Import-PSSession (New-CsOnlineSession -Credential Get-Credential)
 ```
+2. You will be prompted with a windows PowerShell credential dialog box.
+Sign in using the tenant credentials.

+Successful completion of the above mentioned steps will create a Windows PowerShell session that makes a connection to Skype for Business Online.
+Now you can use PowerShell cmdlets to set up the application endpoint.

 For more information see: [Connecting to Skype for Business Online by using Windows PowerShell](https://technet.microsoft.com/en-us/library/dn362795.aspx)

-## Managing Trusted Application Endpoint With PowerShell
+## PowerShell cmdlets to setup Trusted Application Endpoint

->Note: For assigning a PSTN phone number to a Trusted Endpoint, you will need to follow the steps below acquire a service number that will be assigned to Trusted Application Endpoint. **Assigning a phone number is optional.
-If assigning a phone number to your endpoint, acquiring a service number should be completed before running the Powershell cmdlets.
-See details below**.
+>Note: **Assigning a phone number to the Trusted Application Endpoint is optional**, If you want to assign a service phone number to the Trusted Application Endpoint,  make sure that you complete the steps mentioned in [ Acquire and assign service phone number

- 1. Follow the documentation to connect to the [Skype for Business PowerShell cmdlets](https://technet.microsoft.com/en-us/library/dn362831.aspx)
+ ](./AssignServiceNumber.md) to acquire a service phone number before proceeding to the following section.
+For **PSTN** or samples, assign the **service numbers** to the trusted application endpoint using cmdlets with **PhoneNumber parameter**, which is otherwise optional.
+Please refer examples at the end of this page.

  The following cmdlets can be used to setup trusted application endpoints:

 - **New-CsOnlineApplicationEndpoint** - It creates a new application endpoint.